 EDTC provides evaluations and consultations to sufferers and families to help determine the necessary level of care and appropriate treatment protocols.
 Individual and group therapy as well as several family based therapy programs are utilized in accordance with the needs of the individual.
 In an atmosphere of acceptance we promote growth and change.

-The Director of Eating Disorder Treatment Collaborative, Sondra Kronberg, oversee all individualized treatment of the nutritionists and therapists.
+The Director of Eating Disorder Treatment Collaborative, Sondra Kronberg, oversees all individualized treatment of the nutritionists and therapists.
 The Eating Disorder Treatment Collaborative philosophy emphasizes the uniqueness of each individual’s recovery.
 We coordinate services among our affiliated network of licensed psychotherapists and nutritionists who are experts in treating eating disorders and experienced in other mental health issues. * Every aspect of treatment is a collaborative effort between team members whose primary goal is to meet the needs of the patient while promoting wellness and fostering recovery.

 * Services provided through a network of independent licensed professionals.